 David’s Mighty Men were a group of men with skills suitable for an elite force.
 According to II Samuel 23, there were 37 men in all, although this part of the text only mentions 35 by name.1 However, I Chronicles 11 includes most of the names from II Samuel but adds several more.
 This leads us to believe that like any standing military unit, the membership is fluid.
 As some men die, they are replaced by others.
 The names we see in the two texts are the names of those who were part of The Thirty at one point or another.

 We do not have enough information from the biblical text to determine if they deployed as a whole unit, as a group of 30+ men.
-However, there is biblical evidence that The Thirty operated in squads of three.
+However, biblical evidence implies that The Thirty operated in squads of three.
 The Bible gives details on two, possibly three, distinct squads and each one had its own squad leader.
 We also know that some of those units of three were more distinguished than others.
+Because it seems that this group might have evolved into more of an elite council and its distinguished members were used to lead divisions across the military, the squads might have been how they operated in The Thirty’s infancy.

 The Distinguished Squads of Three